nmshahir/sun_and_shadow_lorebook/src/2-2-synopsis.md

 We take the mirror and crate, we walk through the pastures, get into the city, back to Thorvir's.

 ### Late Night - Back to Thorvir's
 We get the crate in.
+Thorvir asks us what went down.
+We tell him.
+We didn't get the pass code, we didn't deliver the letter.
+Oops.
+It was a threatening letter.

+__LONG REST__
+END OF DAY 3.